rjagerman/TipsterSearch/README.md

     -m <value> | --model <value>
         The model to use, valid values: [language|tfidf] (default: 'tfidf')

-For example, to specify the directory where the tipster dataset can be found use the `-d` parameter:
+For example, to specify the directory where the tipster zip files can be found use the `-d` parameter:

     sbt "run -d /path/to/tipsterdataset/"